 We don’t have to understand the warping of spacetime in order to know that objects fall to the ground.
 We have experienced it since childhood.
 Long before we could say the word gravity we had a visceral understanding of it.

 This is Beysian thinking.
 We come up with an explanation for a phenomenon.
 We then we gather data.
 We experience.
 If the experiences reinforce the explanation we put more trust in it.
 If it contradicts it we throw it out.
 The trouble comes when things are inconsistent.
 Then we tend to fall prey to selection bias and motivated reasoning.

 Take prayer as an example.
 We pray for something, usually something very likely to occur.
 When it happens, we attribute it to god.
 When it doesn’t we either forget the prayer all together or we come up with reasons why the answer was a “no.” That is motivated reasoning.
 When we think back about answers to prayer, we remember when we got what we asked for and forget when we didn’t.
 That is selection bias.

 I want to make one last point clear.
-I am not saying that people’s experience of god are not real.
+I am not saying that people’s experiences of god are not real.
 There are perfectly good natural explanations for people’s religious experiences.
 The experience is real the cause is misidentified.
-I know this from personal experience.
+I have experienced this personally.

 I am done with apologists and moving on.
 I’ll continue to seek knowledge and truth as rigorously as I can.
 Join me?